Ukrainian official offers plan for a Crimea without Russia

 Ukrainian Sports Minister Vadym Huttsait, reaffirming Kyiv’s call to bar Russia from the Olympics, said the death toll included 262 Ukrainian athletes.

-The include Vitalii Merinov, a four-time world kickboxing champion.
+They include Vitalii Merinov, a four-time world kickboxing champion.
 Merinov, who had joined the Ukrainian armed forces, died Friday of wounds sustained in action, according to the mayor of the western city of Ivano-Frankivsk.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine